Recipe Cost Calculator

 Use food cost, target percentage, market position, and contribution margin to set better menu prices.

-Read guideLearn the food cost percentage formula, how to calculate it, and how to use the number when checking menu prices.
+Read guideLearn the food cost percentage formula, calculate cost per portion, and use the result to check restaurant, catering, or food business pricing.

 Read guideLearn how menu engineering works, what Star, Challenge, Workhorse, and Underperformer items mean, and how to improve menu profitability.